cordcallahan/Latin102Callahan/translation1.md

 >Deianiram *abduxit*

 B. Grammatical questions

-Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
+1.Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.

 Dexamenum (accusative, singular)
 Dexamenus, Dexameni, masculine

-Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
+2.Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.

 Deianiram (accusative, singular)
 Deianira, Deianirae, feminine

-Identify the form abesset, and explain why it is this tense and mood.
+3.Identify the form abesset, and explain why it is this tense and mood.

 Abesset (Third person, singular, imperfect, active, subjunctive) Circumstance, past tense, same time/ later, imperfect

-Identify the form venisset, and explain why it is this tense and mood.
+4.Identify the form venisset, and explain why it is this tense and mood.

 Venisset (Third person, singular, pulperfect, active, subjunctive) Circumstance, past tense, earlier, pulperfect

-Identify the form pollicitus est. What dictionary form would you look under to find this verb?
+5.Identify the form pollicitus est. What dictionary form would you look under to find this verb?

 Present, indicative, active
 polliceor

-Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
+6.Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.

 Tempore (singular, ablative)
 Certo (Singular, ablative)